openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 .. meta:
     frontend_status: Done

-There are two forms of *optional parameters*:
+*Optional parameters* can be of two forms as follows:

 .. code-block:: abnf